Luchnick112/py-resto-management/README.md

 ## 🔑 Test User Credentials

-For test login you may use the following user:
+For testing purposes, you can use the following credentials:

 - **Username:** user
 - **Password:** user12345